| Building

 the pilot house.
 Also check out the center posts

+on the windows.
 To remove tape adhesive

 for structure prior to painting, use